 Hi I'm Tam!

-My practice is focussed on aesthetically detailing the accurate and expressive features of a person (or pet) physically and internally.
+Her practice is focused on aesthetically detailing the accurate and expressive features of someone physically and internally.
 The expression of their eyes is a particularly important area, connecting closely with their sense of identity as a window into their being.
-These deeply personal portrait artworks spark a passage of self-discovery, the encounter of those around us, and the establishment of how much these works make an impact to those around them.
+These deeply personal portrait artworks spark a passage of self-discovery, the encounter of those around us, and the establishment of how much these works make an impact to their audience.
 The stories that are found within these people and pets is an enriching part of our experience when we connect to it.

 a serious moment about mental health

 The serious moment project showcases my conceptual art with the aim of ending stigma and opening a positive space for mental health.
 It's something that many of us take seriously already, and that's what I hope to maintain and advocate for.
 The collection will grow with time as I find passion and interest in the many areas of mental health, motivated by my own experiences and those around me.
 To me, art about mental health looks like experiencing our full range of emotions, from those we call positive and negative, they are all valid and make us human.
 I like to share the intricacies, learning, challenges, hope and self-development that we go through for mental health and tell the story in a way that feels like it captures that experience in each single piece and as a collection.

 Read more on the project page!

 The creative process is exceptionally important to me in every portrait, I want to know as much as I can about the subject and make sure we have a really good idea to get started.
 I communicate closely with you to make sure your ideas are clear to me, and to clarify anything that might have been confusing in translation.

 I start each portrait with a clear, high resolution and expressive photograph.
 Sometimes people prefer to send me 10 or more photos so that I can choose which one would work best on the surface or piece together elements from several photographs to create something new.
 I choose the photos which are clear, in focus, and where the person or animal are showing something about themselves which is interesting and unique.